 - Calculate your other expenses

-After using your sales projection as a starting point, you use your production schedule to determine your cost of goods sold if you are selling a physical product.
+After using your sales projection as a starting point, you use your production schedule to calculate the cost of goods sold if you are selling a physical product.
 If you are selling a service, then you need to place a value on your service and substitute that value for cost of goods sold.

-Small business owners can't just assume that just because they can show a forecasted profit for their business that all is well.
+Small business owners can't assume that just because they show an expected profit for their business that all is well.
 Profit is not the same as cash in the till.
-Cash on hand is necessary to operate day to day operations.
-As a result, small business owners also must develop a projected cash budget in order to assure that they will have adequate cash in the future to operate their firm.
+Cash up front is necessary to operate day to day operations.
+As a result, small business owners must also develop a projected cash budget in order to assure that they will have adequate cash in the future to operate their firm.

-Cash budgets are usually done on a monthly basis.
-Cash receipts or inflows, which are usually sales revenue, are projected based on the sales projections from the projected income statement.
-Cash expenditures or outflows are similarly projected.
+Cash budgets are done on a monthly basis.
+Cash receipts or inflows, which are usually sales revenue, are based on the sales projections from the expected income statement.
+Cash expenditures or outflows are calculated similarly.
 The difference between them is the net cash flow.
-The business owner has to take into consideration whether or not he allows customers to pay on credit and control for that when calculating when cash inflows are received.
+The business owner has to take into consideration whether or not he allows customers to pay on credit and account for that when calculating cash inflows upon receipt.